5roop/task6_speech/README.md

 | 2000 | 0.147100      | inf             | 0.177198 |
 | 2400 | 0.120200      | inf             | 0.167918 |

-I retain the last checkpoint, meaning that even with the interrupted training I can continue to build on the shoulders of the half-finished giant that crashed.
+I retain the last checkpoint, meaning that even with the interrupted training I can continue to build on the shoulders of the half-finished giant that crashed. *Tried that, could not get it to train properly.*

 ## Alignment